blakeembrey/language-map/README.md

 * `type` - Either data, programming, markup, or undefined
 * `aliases` - An array of additional lowercased aliases
+* `filenames` - An array of filenames associated with the language
 * `extensions` - An array of associated extensions
 * `interpreters` - An array of associated interpreters
-* `primaryExtension` - A unique string for the main extension associated with the language

 **GitHub Specific Properties:**